Niko11111/SpoolmanScale-Docs/docs/getting-started/assembly.md

 All parts fit on 3 print plates (currently distributed across 4).
 TPU is recommended for the feet — they grip better.
 Otherwise self-adhesive silicone feet work just as well.

 !!! note "Display fit"
     Display dimensions can vary slightly between batches.
-If the enclosure is too tight or too loose, please report it on Discord.
+If the enclosure is too tight or too loose, please report it on Discord or leave a comment on MakerWorld.

 ---